ABaiyat/vchat/README.md

 ## A Full Stack Chatroom Application

 ### Instructions
-Clone this repository and run it from an IDE.
+Clone this repository, build the project, and run it from an IDE.
 In the running console, you can run a few different commands as the host.
 Once the application is running, it can be viewed on port `8080`.

 ```